 Alternative To This Question: Should A Superior Be A Manager Or A Leader? or How Is A Manager Different From A Leader?

-How To Go About The Question: An opinion question will make its way into your MBA interview question and answer session one way or the other, and this is one of the most asked opinion questions.
+How To Go About The Question: An opinion question will make its way into your list of top 10 MBA interview questions with answers session one way or the other, and this is one of the most asked opinion questions.
 Use your personal experience of a difference in the style of management of a team you would have seen in your organisation by different managers.

 General Answer: In my last company I worked under 3 different bosses, and I think I can answer this question better with my own experiences.
 A manager becomes a leader when instead of getting the work done, the boss works with the team.